bugout-dev/dao/README.md

 # dao
 Moonstream DAO

+## Decentralizing Moonstream

+[Moonstream](https://moonstream.to) helps you manage all aspects of your decentralized applications, from whitelisting to authorization to monitoring to product analytics.

+Moonstream infrastructure is currently hosted and managed by the team at Bugout.dev (https://bugout.dev).
+We run our own blockchain nodes (currently Ethereum and Polygon), and perform all Moonstream operations through these nodes.

+The coming years will bring an explosion of decentralized applications with a presence on multiple blockchains.
+We aim to bring the value of Moonstream to *every* major blockchain, and to do so in a truly decentralized manner.
+No other approach will scale to tens and eventually hundreds of supported blockchains.

+Moonstream DAO represents this decentralization.
+The DAO will reward participants who contribute:
+1. Blockchain node time
+2. Crawler time
+3. Crawler code
+4. Storage for the Moonstream databases
+5. Publicity for Moonstream
+6. Documentation
+7. Moonstream token liquidity

+Rewards will be distributed as a share of revenue, represented in Moonstream platform tokens.

+As strong believers in decentralization, all our code is already open source and freely licensed (Apache 2.0 and MIT): https://github.com/bugout-dev.
+The Moonstream DAO represents the next level of openness and transparency for Moonstream -- that of our infrastructure and operations.

 ## Deployments

 You can find the addresses for all Moonstream DAO contracts on our [`operations`](./operations/README.md) page.